 - “Monolayer and/or Few Layer Graphene on Metal or Metal-Coated Substrates”, U.S. Patent No. 9006644 (issued April 14, 2015).

-Sutter comes to UNL after 11 years at the Center for Functional Nanomaterials at the Brookhaven National Laboratory, where he was a staff scientist, research group leader and facility leader.
-Sutter’s research interests include 2D materials, interfacial physics and chemistry, nanomaterials and advanced instrument and methods development.
-He was an associate and assistant professor in physics at the Colorado School of Mines and earned doctorate and bachelor’s degrees from the Swiss Federal Institute of Technology.
+Peter Sutter joined UNL in 2015 after 11 years at the Center for Functional Nanomaterials at the Brookhaven National Laboratory, where he was a staff scientist, research group leader and facility leader.
+His research interests include 2D materials, interfacial physics and chemistry, nanomaterials and advanced instrument and methods development.
+He was an associate and assistant professor in physics at the Colorado School of Mines and earned doctoral and bachelor’s degrees from the Swiss Federal Institute of Technology (ETH Zürich).

 2015 Battelle Inventor of the Year

 2015 Long Island Technology Hall of Fame - Patent of the Year

 2014 General Chair, International Conference on Nanoscience + Technology 2014